History of Nate Oats in Timeline

 2014: Recruits Justin Moss

-In 2014, as an assistant at Buffalo, Nate Oats was credited with recruiting Justin Moss, who later won the 2014–15 MAC Player of the Year award.
+In 2014, as an assistant at Buffalo, Nate Oats was credited with recruiting Justin Moss, who later became MAC Player of the Year.

 April 9, 2015: Named Interim Head Coach at Buffalo

-On April 9, 2015, Nate Oats was named the interim head coach at Buffalo after Bobby Hurley left for Arizona State.
+On April 9, 2015, Nate Oats was named the interim head coach at Buffalo after Bobby Hurley's departure.

 November 2015: Wife's Cancer Diagnosis

-In November 2015, Nate Oats announced that his wife, Crystal, had an aggressive form of lymphoma and would be undergoing chemotherapy.
+In November 2015, Nate Oats announced his wife Crystal's diagnosis with an aggressive form of lymphoma.

-In 2015, Nate Oats faced a challenging offseason as 2015 MAC Player of the Year Justin Moss was dismissed from the university.
+In 2015, Justin Moss was dismissed from the University.

-On May 18, 2016, Buffalo Athletic Director Allen Greene announced that the school had agreed on a new five-year contract with Nate Oats.
+On May 18, 2016, Buffalo Athletic Director Allen Greene announced a new five-year contract with Nate Oats.

-In the 2017-18 season, the Bulls began conference play with eight straight wins, marking the best conference start in team history.
+In 2017, the Buffalo Bulls, coached by Nate Oats, began conference play with eight straight wins, the best conference start in team history.

-March 8, 2018: Contract Extension with University at Buffalo
+March 8, 2018: Signs Contract Extension with Buffalo

 On March 8, 2018, Nate Oats signed a contract extension with the University at Buffalo to remain head basketball coach through 2023.

-In the 2020-21 season, The Alabama Tide made the NCAA tournament for the first time since 2018.
+In 2020-21 season, Nate Oats led Alabama to the NCAA tournament for the first time since 2018.

 On March 14, 2019, Nate Oats signed a contract extension with the University at Buffalo to remain head basketball coach through the 2024 season.